tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/操作指南/备份与回档/备份数据库_intl_en.md

 - We recommend that you back up your data during off-peak hours.
 - We recommend that you download the backup files locally before they are deleted after the retention period ends.
 - Do not perform DDL operations during the backup process to avoid backup failure due to table locking.
-- TencentDB for MySQL Basic Edition instances cannot be backed up.
+- Single-node TencentDB for MySQL instances cannot be backed up.

 ## Backing up MySQL Data Automatically
 1. Log in to the [TencentDB for MySQL console](https://console.cloud.tencent.com/cdb), click an instance ID/name on the instance list page to access the instance’s management page, and select **Backup and Restore** > **Auto Backup Settings**.